Paul Cormier (engineer)

-Paul J. Cormier is a business executive who serves as chairman of Red Hat.
-He previously served as Chief executive officer (CEO) from April 6, 2020 until July 12, 2022.
+Paul J. Cormier is a business executive and chairman of Red Hat.
+He previously was chief executive officer (CEO) from April 2020 to July 2022.

 Early life and education

 Cormier was born in Fitchburg on November 4, 1959.
 His interest in computers started during his high school years when his father got him a summer job in Digital Equipment Corporation where he kept working until his college years.
-He attended the Fitchburg State University and did his master's degree in Rochester Institute of Technology.
+He attended the Fitchburg State University and did his master's degree at Rochester Institute of Technology.
 After graduation, he participated in Graduate Engineering Education Program of IBM and Digital.

 Career at Red Hat

 Cormier joined Red Hat in May 2001 as Executive Vice President of Engineering and initiated the commercialization of open source products by promoting cloud services.
 He also helped the creation of Red Hat Enterprise Linux.

-Becoming CEO
+Becoming CEO, then Chairman

-Cormier was appointed CEO of Red Hat on 6 April 2020 by replacing Jim Whitehurst.
-He then was replaced by Matt Hicks on 12 July 2022 and became chairman of the company.
+Cormier was appointed CEO of Red Hat on 6 April 2020, replacing Jim Whitehurst.
+He was replaced by Matt Hicks on 12 July 2022 and became chairman of the company.